akshayrpatel/YU-Assist/README.md

 I want to be able to access all of my school information as quickly as possible.

 ## Google Assistant
-What better way to get access to your information than using your personal assistant (OK Google)
+What better way to access to your information than using your personal assistant (OK Google!)

 ## Steps
 Firstly, I trained an agent on Dialogflow (end to end suite for building conversational interfaces) to take user inputs.